gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 Using a Gardener cluster as seed simplifies the process, because some configuration options can be taken from `shoot-info` and creating DNS entries and TLS certificates is automated.

 However, you can use different Kubernetes clusters for your seed too and configure these things manually.
 Please configure the options of `./example/provider-extensions/gardenlet/values.yaml` upfront.
-For configuring DNS and TLS certificates, `make gardener-extensions-up` , which is explained later, will pause and tell you what to do.
+For configuring DNS and TLS certificates, `make gardener-extensions-up`, which is explained later, will pause and tell you what to do.

 ### External Controllers
-You might plan to deploy and register external controllers for networking, operating system, providers, etc..
-Please put `ControllerDeployment`s and `ControllerRegistration`s into `./example/provider-extensions/garden/controllerregistrations` directory.
+You might plan to deploy and register external controllers for networking, operating system, providers, etc. Please put `ControllerDeployment`s and `ControllerRegistration`s into the S`./example/provider-extensions/garden/controllerregistrations` directory.
 The whole content of this folder will be applied to your KinD cluster.

 ### `CloudProfile`s
 There are no demo `CloudProfiles` yet.
-Thus, please copy `CloudProfiles` from another landscape to `./example/provider-extensions/garden/cloudprofiles` directory or create your own `CloudProfiles` based on the [gardener examples](../../example/30-cloudprofile.yaml).
+Thus, please copy `CloudProfiles` from another landscape to the `./example/provider-extensions/garden/cloudprofiles` directory or create your own `CloudProfiles` based on the [gardener examples](../../example/30-cloudprofile.yaml).
 Please check the GitHub repository of your desired provider-extension.
 Most of them include example `CloudProfile`s.
 All files you place in this folder will be applied to your KinD cluster.

-## Setting Up The KinD Cluster
+## Setting Up the KinD Cluster

 ```bash
 make kind-extensions-up